AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-11.md

 > We have noted that errors occur from time to time with the starter kit.
 If they occur then it may be prudent to run the following commands:
 >
 > ```shell
+> cp .env.dev .env
+> touch database/database.sqlite
 > composer install
+> php artisan migrate:fresh
 > npm install
 > npm run build
-> touch database/database.sqlite
-> php artisan migrate:fresh --seed
 > ```